 MASTER TAPE SOUND on BOTH sides of this White Hot Stamper copy!
 Folks, it just does not get any better than this.
 It’s been more than two years (08/08) since last we embarked on a Hot Stamper shootout for this great album.
 I always knew it could sound good, but I sure never heard it sound like this!
 (I said that last time around too you may recall.
 Two years is a long time in audio.
 If your stereo and room are undergoing regular improvements, as they can and should be, the sound will be noticeably better every year, dramatically better after two.)

-This is some of the best High-Production-Value rock music of the ’70s.
-The amount of effort that went into the recording of this album is comparable to that expended by the engineers and producers of bands like Supertramp, Yes, Jethro Tull, Ambrosia, Pink Floyd and too many others to list.
-It seems that no effort or cost was spared in making the home listening experience as compelling as the recording technology of the day permitted.
-(Of course, as it turns out, recording technology only got worse as the decade wore on, and during the ’80s the sound of most records went off a cliff.)
+This is some of the best high-production-value rock music of the ’70s.
+The amount of effort that went into the recording of these songs is similar to that of bands like Supertramp, Yes, Jethro Tull, Ambrosia, Pink Floyd and the like.
+In other words, no effort was spared to make the home listening experience as compelling as possible.

 Big Production British Rock & Roll

 Just listen to the guitar solo on ‘Let The Sky Fall’.
 It comes complete with multiple guitar parts, acoustic and electric, with some backwards guitar thrown in for good measure!
 This kind of dense aural soundscape, presented with so many carefully placed elements from side to side and front to back, truly rewards repeated listening.

 No matter how many times you play the album you will hear (and hopefully appreciate) something new in the mix.
 I’ve been playing ASIT for thirty years and I heard lots of things this time around I never knew were there.
 This is why we keep improving our systems, right?
 There is never going to be a time when these nearly forty year old recordings have nothing new to offer. (more…)